Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Introduction

-Based on the above observations, we propose a mitigation framework to improve the robustness of compressed models, termed as RMC (\underline{R}obust \underline{M}odel \underline{C}ompression).
-First, we leverage uncertainty of the deep neural network to quantify the difficulty of a training sample.
+Based on the above observations, we propose a bias mitigation framework to improve the OOD robustness of compressed models, termed as RMC (\underline{R}obust \underline{M}odel \underline{C}ompression).
+First, we leverage the uncertainty of the deep neural network to quantify the difficulty of a training sample.
 This is given by the variance in the prediction of a sample from multiple sub-networks of the original large network obtained by model pruning.
 Second, we leverage this sample-specific measure for smoothing and regularizing different families of compression techniques.
-The major contributions of this work can be summarized as follows: \begin{itemize}[leftmargin=*] \itemsep{-0.3em} \item We perform a comprehensive analysis to evaluate the generalization ability and robustness of compressed models.
-To the best of our knowledge, this is the first work to study this aspect on model compression for NLU tasks.

-\item We further analyze plausible reasons for low generalization ability of compressed models and demonstrate connections to shortcut learning.
+The major contributions of this work can be summarized as follows: \begin{itemize}[leftmargin=*] \itemsep{-0.3em} \item We perform a comprehensive analysis to evaluate the OOD generalization ability and robustness of compressed models for NLU tasks. \item We further analyze plausible reasons for the low generalizability of compressed models and demonstrate connections to shortcut learning. \item We propose a mitigation framework for regularizing model compression, termed as RMC, which smooths the knowledge distillation training based on the estimated sample difficulties.

-\item Finally, we propose a mitigation framework for regularizing model compression, termed as RMC.
-We perform experiments to demonstrate that our framework improves both the standard task performance as well as adversarial generalization on multiple NLU tasks. \end{itemize}
+\item We perform experiments to demonstrate that our RMC framework improves OOD generalization while not sacrificing the standard in-distribution task performance on multiple NLU tasks. \end{itemize}